zth/rescript-relay/reason-relay-documentation/docs/enums.md

 ## Under the hood

-ReasonRelay will take care of converting between strings (as received from the server) and Reason's polymorphic variants for you.
+RescriptRelay will take care of converting between strings (as received from the server) and Reason's polymorphic variants for you.
 If you ever find you need to convert from/to a string by hand, the module where you have an enum selected will automatically expose code for doing that type of conversion.

 Adding to the code sample above, the `Fragment` module would expose that like this: